 - Degree or Post-Secondary qualifications (Cert IV) in Human Resources Management

-Recruiters are looking for university graduates
+Recruiters are looking for uni graduates

 Of the ten education requirement descriptions, seven ask for university qualifications.
 Only one mentions a vocational certificate as being acceptable.
 Another ad specifically states that a masters is preferred.